-In 2010 the Veterans Committee announced another set of changes.
-The format changed to three eras: Pre-Integration (1871-1946), Golden (1947-1972) and Expansion (1973-1989 for players and 1973-Present for executives).
-All three eras would be made up of composite ballots of both players and off field personnel.
-The expansion era will have a 12 man ballot, while the two previous eras will have only 10 candidates.
-Each ballot will be voted on by a 16 member committee selected by the Hall of Fame’s board of directors.
-The committees will be made up of Hall of Fame players, major league executives and historians/media members.
-The eras will rotate their voting years as Expansion were voted on in 2010 for enshrinement in 2011, followed by the Golden era and then the Pre-Integration era, with the each era coming up every three years.
+In 2010, the Veterans Committee announced another set of changes.
+The format changed to distinguish three discrete eras: Pre-Integration (before 1946), Golden (1947-1972) and Expansion (1973-1989 for players and 1973-Present for executives).
+All three eras are made up of composite ballots of both players and off-field personnel.
+The expansion era has a 12-person ballot, while the two previous eras have only 10 candidates up for enshrinement.
+Each ballot is voted on by a 16-member committee selected by the Hall of Fame’s board of directors.
+The committees is made up of Hall of Fame players, major league executives and historians or media members.
+The eras rotate their voting years as Expansion were voted on in 2010 for enshrinement in 2011, followed by the Golden era the following year and then the Pre-Integration era, with the each era coming up every three years.
 [Pat Gillick]] was the first person to be elected under the current format.